smrinalsingh/CoWIN/README.md

 2. Install it.
 Also, if you do not want to deal with complicated setup of **Environment Variables**, remember to check this option highlighted below on the very first page of Python setup:
 ![image](https://user-images.githubusercontent.com/3834741/118315257-ea4ebe80-b512-11eb-824d-be72e7845904.png)

 3. Open the **CoWIN.py** file with a text editor and go down to the bottom.
-You'll find three important variables that should be modified:
+You'll find 4 - 6 important variables that should be modified.
+Read the instructions very carefully.
 ```
     Age = 25
     PinCode = 560029